How important is video really to a marketing strategy?

 So really, that is what makes visual content so, so important a medium for brands and for businesses.

-Generation Y is primed to spend $200 billion annually starting in 2017, and video marketing plays a starring role in influencing them what to buy.
+Generation Y is primed to spend $200 billion annually, and video marketing plays a starring role in influencing them what to buy.

 - YouTube reaches more millennials than any single US cable network.